 Rinse and pick through the black-eyed peas.
 Put in a pot and fill with water to cover by 2 inches.
-Add salt to taste.
 Bring to a boil, and reduce to simmer.
 Cook partially covered until beans are soft, up to one hour.

 In a large pan, heat oil over medium high heat.
 Add cumin seeds and fry.
 Stir until seeds are fragrant (about 20 seconds).

 Reduce heat to medium and add the onions.
 Fry while stirring, until transparent.

-Add the tomatoes, raise the heat to medium high, and stir until tomatoes are soft.
+Add the tomatoes.
+Raise the heat to medium-high, and stir until tomatoes are soft.

-Note: Red chili powder is an Indian spice similar to cayenne pepper.
+Red chili powder is an Indian spice similar to cayenne pepper.
 (It is not to be confused with Mexican chili powder.)
 If you don’t like spicy food, start out with ½ teaspoon of the chili powder and increase to taste.

 For a Western twist, consider adding carrots, corn, and/or spinach.